YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The purpose is not to collect opinions until someone says yes.
 The purpose is to protect your donor area, your hairline, and your future options before anything permanent is done.
 If the proposed line is very low, the second opinion should also check the forehead muscle and hairline lowering boundary.

 If two clinics give different advice, that does not by itself mean one is careless.
 It does mean you need to understand the reason.
+When clinic trust is the main concern, test any best hair transplant clinic in Turkey claim against the same medical reasoning.
 Hair transplantation is not only a question of how many grafts can be moved.
 It is a question of whether the result will still make sense as hair loss continues.

 The other common reason is pressure.
 If the consultation moves quickly from photos to price, date, discount, and deposit without a careful medical discussion, that is not a complete surgical assessment.
 You need to understand the plan before agreeing to the operation.